chiragtyagi2003/chiragtyagi2003/README.md

 ## 💼 Work Experience

-- Backend Developer at Company XYZ: I worked as a backend developer for mobile development projects, where I was responsible for designing and implementing APIs, managing databases, and ensuring efficient server-client communication.
+- Backend Developer at टू2 Technologies: I worked as a backend developer for mobile development projects, where I was responsible for designing and designing UIs, managing databases, and ensuring efficient server-client communication.

-- Backend Developer at Company ABC: In my role as a backend developer, I contributed to the development of mobile applications by building and maintaining server-side logic, implementing security measures, and optimizing performance.
+- Backend Developer at Pregamate: As a backend developer, I contributed to the development of mobile applications by building and maintaining server-side logic, implementing security measures, and optimizing performance.

-- Freelance Developer: I have also worked as a freelancer, taking on various mobile app development projects.
+- Freelance Developer: I have also worked as a freelancer on various mobile app development projects.
 I collaborated with clients to understand their requirements, developed robust backend solutions, and delivered high-quality mobile applications.

 ## 💡 Projects